Alexander Rossi: 2017: End-of-season breakthrough

 On October 3, Rossi announced he would return to Andretti for the 2017 season, signing a multi-year contract.
 At Long Beach, Rossi was running in second place when his engine failed.
 Rossi started the defense of his Indianapolis 500 victory by qualifying on the front row for the race.
 He spent much of the first half of the race amongst the leaders, but finished seventh after experiencing fueling issues.

 Later in the season, Rossi drove to a second-place finish in the Honda Indy Toronto after starting in eighth in what he called a "breakthrough" race for his team.
 It was his first podium of the 2017 season.
 At Pocono, Rossi earned his third career podium by finishing third despite encountering a problem with his car's fuel-mixture knob.

 On September 1, Rossi confirmed that he would remain with Andretti through at least the 2019 season; despite having signed a multi-year extension after 2016, Rossi had been considering a move to Schmidt Peterson Motorsports due to his loyalty to Honda, but re-signed with Andretti once the team confirmed they would continue using Honda engines in the future.
-The next day, Rossi earned his first career pole position at Watkins Glen International; he would go on to win the race as well for his second career victory.
+The next day, Rossi earned his first career pole at Watkins Glen International; he would go on to win the race as well for his second career victory.